TUDB-Labs/mLoRA/README.md

 ## Known issues

+ + Quantization with Qwen2 have no effect (same with transformers).
- + Applying quantization to Qwen2 in DoRA will result in an error
+ + Applying quantization with DoRA will result in higher memory and computation cost (same with PEFT).
  + Employing half precision models on MPS may occasionally result in challenges, such as encountering 'nan' values or experiencing convergence difficulties.

 ## Installation